BSMediaGroup/StreamSuites-Dashboard/README.md

-# StreamSuites Dashboard — Static, Read-Only Runtime Preview
+# StreamSuites Dashboard — Static, Read-Only Runtime Monitor

-StreamSuites Dashboard is a **static, client-side control panel** for inspecting the StreamSuites automation ecosystem without embedding runtime logic or connecting to live chat sources.
-It stays GitHub Pages–safe (no backend, no auth) and renders exported state for **YouTube, Twitch, and Rumble** as a read-only preview.
+StreamSuites Dashboard is a **static, client-side control panel** for observing the StreamSuites automation ecosystem.
+It stays GitHub Pages–safe (no backend, no auth) while polling runtime snapshot JSON for **YouTube, Twitch, Rumble, and Discord**.
 All execution, chat ingestion, livestream control, and command surfaces live in the StreamSuites runtimes.

-- **Authority:** Runtime exports are canonical; the dashboard only reads them.
+- **Authority:** Runtime exports are canonical; the dashboard only reads them and refreshes on a timer.
 - **Write safety:** No API calls, no authentication, and no server code.
 Local edits remain browser-local or downloaded JSON files.
-- **Revival stance:** YouTube + Twitch previews are wired for beta-forward telemetry; Rumble stays visible but clearly deferred/disabled while still showing snapshot facts when present.
+- **Current stance:** YouTube + Twitch previews are ACTIVE with runtime heartbeat polling; Rumble is PAUSED with read-only telemetry and red roadmap treatment.
 - **Audit:** Use the attached audit report for context; do **not** regenerate it.

 ## Version & Ownership